0%

 The investor’s confidence is low, and prices start falling.
 In this scenario, the investors here are pessimists and called “bears”.
 They believe that the prices will fall further in the long run and start selling their assets to avoid further losses.

-External factors like investor’s sentiment, economy, low trading volumes, excessive risks, and unforeseen events influence the bear market.
+External factors like investor’s sentiment, economy, low trading volumes, excessive risks, and unforeseen events aren’t isolated.
+They can potentially widely influence the cryptocurrency bear market.

 A bearish market may be challenging, but there are opportunities where investors can make some profits.
 A bear market in the long term can reverse itself.
 So, investors who are looking for long-term profits can wait for price hikes.

-Another important strategy is known as “ dollar-cost averaging”, where traders invest a smaller amount of assets periodically (weekly or monthly) based on the rise and fall of prices.
+Another important strategy is known as “ dollar-cost averaging.”
+In this dynamic, traders invest a smaller amount of assets periodically (weekly or monthly).
+The trader bases their transactions on the rise and fall of prices.
 This helps to distribute risk and avoid big losses over a long time.

 In a bearish market, one of the strategies is to buy the assets when the prices are low and wait for some time.
 Then, investors can sell the assets when they enter into a bull market.